nicholaschen09/nicholaschen09/README.md

 ## About Me
 - studying systems design engineering at the university of waterloo
 - currently working at ownr (rbcx) as a software engineer intern
-- previously helped create awesome things at the royal bank of canada and meta hash capital
+- previously helped create some awesome things at the royal bank of canada and meta hash capital

 ## Let's Connect